sanheensethi/notes/Trees/Binary Search Tree/Readme.md

 ![take U forward - L43  Insert a given Node in Binary Search Tree BST C++ Java  FiFiNvM29ps - 885x498 - 2m09s](https://user-images.githubusercontent.com/35686407/172835534-f067707c-2658-4565-88fc-5178189dcabc.png)

 - Create any one Binary Tree.
+- Find Where node can be ? and insert it
+- Where is leaf position.

 > Recursive: